+Asset allocation describes the share of investments in specific assets.
 Min.
-90% of the Sub-Funds' assets are used to meet the environmental or social characteristics promoted by this Sub-Fund.
+70% of the Sub-Funds' assets (excluding cash and non-rated derivatives) are used to meet the environmental or social characteristics promoted by this Sub-Fund.
 A low portion of the Sub-Fund might contain assets which do not promote environmental or social characteristics.
-Example of such instruments are derivatives, cash and deposits, some Target Funds and investment with temporarily divergent or absent environmental, social, or good governance qualifications.
-The Sub-Fund invest primarily into securities which offer products and solutions to facilitate the achievements of the SDGs.
+Examples of such instruments are derivatives, cash and deposits, some Target Funds and investment with temporarily divergent or absent environmental, social, or good governance qualifications.
 Min.
-50% of the Sub-Funds' assets will be invested in Sustainable Investments.
-The minimum percentage of investments that are aligned with the EU Taxonomy is 1%.
+5% of the Sub-Funds' assets will be invested in Sustainable Investments.
+The minimum percentage of investments that are aligned with the EU Taxonomy is 0.10%.
 The Sub-Fund's Investment Manager does not commit to a minimum share of socially sustainable investments.